ACrazyTown/xfl/README.md

 1.1.
 What is it?

 XFL is a lightweight implementation of Adobe Flash XFL and related things like UI components plus GSAP tweens library for Haxe/OpenFL.
-If you want to see it in action check this XFL test project: https://github.com/andreasdr/xfl-test
+If you want to see it in action check this out XFL test project: https://github.com/andreasdr/xfl-test.

 1.2.
 Why?